 Winner: Big Agnes Copper Spur Tent

 This ultralight tent is the easiest tent to carry by far and is the best 4 person backpacking tent.
 You can take it backpacking (as long as you have someone else to share the packed weight with).
-The other tents are all fine for car camping but would be too heavy for backpacking trips.
+The other tents are all good for car camping but would be too heavy for backpacking trips.

-Standing strong in bad weather: how’s the weather resistance?
+Standing strong in bad weather: Best tent for different types of weather

 Are any of these option 4-season tents?
 Or are they less durable tents, ideal for weekend camping trips in warmer weather?